bagisto/bagisto-docs/create_package.md

 ![merge-config-for-menu](assets/images/Bagisto_Docs_Images/PackageDevelopment/merge-config-for-menu.png){: .screenshot-dimension .center}

-And, now we need to add `@extends('admin::layouts.master')` to our view files to extend the bagisto default layout
+And, now we need to extend the default layout of our admin panel by using @extends('admin::layouts.content') in our package master file.

 ![hello-world-icon](assets/images/Bagisto_Docs_Images/PackageDevelopment/hello-world-icon.png){: .screenshot-dimension .center}